DerpHerpenstein/src-721/README.md

                         // represents the CP asset ID }
 ```

 ### TRANSFER and USE

 SRC-721 transactions are valid counterparty assets and can be use as such.

+### Roles

+Owner: The address that holds the collection deployment stamp.
+The owner changes as the stamp is transferred.

+Operator: The agent providing signature authorization.
+The primary function is for the owner to delegate the minting service to handle project issuance.
+The pubkey in the deploy json data corresponds to the operator's Bitcoin public key.

+### Authority Operations

+Change Operator: The owner can initiate a protocol operation to change the operator.

+Generate Reveal Signature: The owner signs the hash(traits data objects) to obtain a signature.
+If the first input of the transaction is the owner, no signature is required.

+Generate Mint Signature: The owner/operator signs the sha256(JSON.stingify(ts)+minterAddress+tokenId) to obtain a signature. sha256 should be a byte array not hex, to reduce footprint

+Note: ****May want to truncate the mint signature to a fraction of the total size to reduce on-chain footprint

 ## SRC-721 Token Requirements